nonlocalmodels/nonlocalmodels.github.io/_examples/qs-1d-properties.md

     <img src="{{ site.url }}/assets/img/qs_1D_strain.png" alt="setup"  />
 </p>

-The strain in claasical continnums mechanics is given as $\epsilon=F/(S\cdot E)=40/(1\cdot 4000)=0.01$ which matches for the nodes in the center of the bar Note that the nodes close to the boundary have non-matching values due to the si-called surface effect.
+The strain in classical continuum mechanics is given as $\epsilon=F/(S\cdot E)=40/(1\cdot 4000)=0.01$ which matches for the nodes in the center of the bar.
+Note that the nodes close to the boundary have non-matching values due to the so-called surface effect.

 ### Strain energy